oacortez/Rock-Paper-Scissors/README.md

 Install instructions :

 Fork this repo
-Clone the repo to your local machine
+- Copy and Clone the repo to your local machine
-View the project in the browser by running open index.html in your terminal
+- View the project in the browser by running open index.html in your terminal

 ## Contributors
   - [Oscar Cortez Barrientos](https://github.com/oacortez)